matthewyang204/NotepadEE/Windows/README.md

 The Windows binaries can be downloaded from the releases

-Any PC running Windows 7 x64 or later works for building, otherwise, Windows 10 x64 or later can be used with the binaries
+Any PC running Windows 7 x64 or later works

 Build instructions:
 - Run the command prompt as admin and navigate to the cloned repository.